yuslavihe/DMO-RetPortfolio-/Input_Prompts.md

         *   Include comments for clarity.
     *   Output: Include both the Python code and the resulting QALY matrices.
 4. Generate Mortality Probability Statistics:
-    *   Create a table showing age (65-85) and corresponding survival probabilities.
-    *   Use Python code to generate this data based on standard actuarial tables.
+    *   Use Python code to generate mortality probability data based on standard actuarial tables.
+(See also Prompt 3 for specific table generation).
-    *   Present this information clearly and non-alarmingly.
+    *   The data should cover ages 65-85 showing corresponding survival probabilities.
     *   Output: Include both the Python code and the resulting mortality table.
+Incorporate this information clearly and non-alarmingly into the main health report.
 5. Provide References:
     *   Compile a comprehensive list of references for:
         *   Clinical information used.